-Let’s review 10 of the tools you should be using today.
+Let’s review 10 of the social media monitoring and managment tools you should be using today.

 We can’t create a list of the leading social media management tools without listing Hootsuite.
 This is one of the oldest platforms on the market (been around since 2008).
 However, it’s still highly relevant in today’s highly social world.

 With this platform, you’re able to do all the essential tasks needed to run an effective marketing campaign on social media.
 For instance, you’re able to upload several posts at once across multiple platforms.